THE EUTHYPHRO DILEMMA AND THE SOURCE OF GOD’S STANDARDS

 The putative dilemma is this: If God approves something because it is good, that would mean there is a standard of good apart from God Himself, to which God must submit.
 From a Christian standpoint, that is a nonstarter.
 But if something is good because God approves it, then God could conceivably change His pronouncements as to good and evil.

 Now, prima facie the Euthyphro dilemma is not actually a dilemma; if God can change His mind then that is the way things are and we have to accept it.
-But some Christians feel that this compromises our ability to trust in God; what if He should change His mind about, say, salvation so that we’d all be lost at the end?
+But some Christians feel that this compromises our ability to trust in God; what if He should change His mind about, say, salvation so that we would all be lost at the end?
 Eventually, some theologians, such as Anselm (AD 1033-1109) came up with a third way, which is that “God neither conforms to nor invents the moral order.
 Rather His very nature is the standard for value.”
 Good and evil are, therefore, determined by God’s own nature, so that He cannot change the standards.

 Yet this third way is problematic.
 It is not based on anything specifically stated in Scripture; in fact, it seems to have been invented as an ad hoc solution to the Euthyphro dilemma.
 God’s ability to change His mind worries us, so we create a philosophical position that does not allow Him to do that, without (we hope) compromising His sovereignty.
 But one cannot legitimately obviate a concern by arbitrarily defining it out of existence.
 If we feel the hot breath of the man-eating tiger in the enclosed room with us, we can choose to believe and proclaim that it is only a warm summer breeze – but our proclamation will not change the reality and the tiger will eat us.
 Thus, if God can change His mind, then our pronouncement that He cannot do so because He can only act according to His nature will not alter the fact that He can, in fact, change His mind.